WebstoneHQ/platform/README.md

 ### Template course monorepo

 A private monorepo contains the code for all available course modules.
-Individual module directories also contain the necessary teaching assets, such as lessons, videos, diagrams, etc.
+Individual module directories also contain the necessary teaching assets, such as lessons, videos, diagrams, quizes, etc.

 The repo is available at [WebstoneHQ/courses](https://github.com/WebstoneHQ/courses) (private).